Uneo7/WHMCS-Anti-Spam-Addon/README.md

 # WHMCS-AntiSpamAddon
-A simple addon to block disposable emails and enfore email validation
+A simple addon to block disposable emails and enforce email validation